Update and Recovery

 To perform Gecko OS OTA update, the steps are:

 Signing up with the DMS

-To sign up for an account with the DMS, go to the DMS Sign up page:
+To sign up for an account with the DMS, go to https://dms.zentri.com and follow the

 During the sign up process, you will create a DMS username and password.

 Claim Your Device

 To claim your device, issue the dms_claim command:

 When using Gecko OS, DMS commands is used to claim and activate devices:

 - dms_claim - claim a device.
 Use